 When we met Kyle here a few days ago after Thanksgiving, our plan was to caravan with him for a couple of the next legs of our trip.
 Kyle had just taken sailing lessons and was investigating a possible move to sea once his Airstream days are over.
 It rekindled my flame for sailboats and we decided to get together and talk shop for a few days (Queue the rolling of the eyes from Marlene).

 As we were packing up, Kyle was already hitched up and ready.
 I said to him that he should go ahead and dump his waste tanks first until I am ready.
 As I drove up, I see him walking up with his dump station gloves out to the side.
 I knew right away this was not a good sign.
-The septic tank was full and overflowed as he was letting it all go.
+The septic tank was full and overflowed as he was letting it all go – right about the time to call the Septic & Sewer Solutions nearby.
 A couple of days ago, we had just been sharing dump station horror stories and I guess we forgot to knock on wood.

 I managed to make my way into the closed section of the park and dumped my tanks at a camp host site since all of the other sites are water/electric only.
 I guess this is what they mean when people say, “shit happens.”